-To the Chair and Members of Cabinet

 SLHD Performance & Delivery Update: 2016/17 Quarter Four

-Relevant Cabinet Member(s) Wards Affected Key Decision

-Mayor Ros Jones All None

 EXECUTIVE SUMMARY

-- As part of the Management Agreement and governance arrangements for St. Leger Homes of Doncaster (SLHD) an Annual Development Plan is produced in agreement with DMBC officers, the Housing Portfolio holder and the Mayor.
-This Annual Development Plan identifies the key deliverables, outcomes, milestones and the measures by which performance is assessed.
-There is an agreed governance framework part of which is a quarterly report of key performance indicators to Cabinet.

-- 2. This report provides an opportunity to feedback on performance successes and issues against the suite of 2016/17 key performance indicators.
+- 1. As part of the Management Agreement and governance arrangements for St. Leger Homes of Doncaster (SLHD) an Annual Development Plan is produced in agreement with DMBC officers, the Housing Portfolio holder and the Mayor.
+This Annual Development Plan identified the key deliverables, outcomes, milestones and the measures by which performance is assessed.
+There is an agreed governance framework part of which is a quarterly report of key performance indicators to Overview and Scrutiny Management Committee. - 2.
+This report provides an opportunity to feedback on performance successes and issues against the suite of 2016/17 key performance indicators.

 EXEMPT REPORT

-3. This report is not exempt.
+This report is not exempt